WWE News: The Undertaker Reveals The Weird Gimmick He Thought Vince McMahon Would Give Him

 “I had myself… I probably was on the verge of an ulcer I was so uptight about this and when I got that call, it took me a second to even process who it was.
 But Vince’s voice is… you can distinguish it pretty quick.
 I was like, ‘Yeah… OK.’
 I had no clue.”

-Calaway said that Vince had the con.cept and idea for The Undertaker in his head, but he needed “somebody big with no personality” to fill the role.
+Calaway said that Vince had the concept and idea for The Undertaker in his head, but he needed “somebody big with no personality” to fill the role.
 At that time, Calaway simply realized the guy.

-The Undertaker debuted at Survivor Series in 1990 as a member of The Million Dollar Team and the fans really didn’t know what to make of him.
-Here it is almost three decades later and he’s one of the most famous wrestlers/superstars in WWF/ WWE history.
+The Undertaker debuted at Survivor Series in 1990 as a member of The Million Dollar Team and the fans didn’t know what to make of him.
+Now, almost three decades later, he’s one of the most famous Superstars in WWF/ WWE history.
 It’s hard to believe that “Egg Man” would have been the same thing.